Basuki Bihari

 The view of Basuki Nath Mahadev Mandir at Basuki Bihari North during Chhath festival 2022.

 Basuki Bihari is a village in the Madhubani district in State of Bihar, India.
+In the historical document Report of the Committee on Indian Trade Statistics, 1905, the village was called Basuki Behari.
 According to India Population Census 2011 the population of the village is 14385.
 The majority of people of this village speak in Maithili language.
 The total area of the village is 13.62 km^{2}.
 The village is divided into two Gram Panchayat (Village Committee) Basuki Bihari North and Basuki Bihari South.
 The head of the Gram Panchayat is called as Mukhiya.
 Mukhiya is elected by adult people of the village.
 The election of Mukhiya is held by the Election Commission of Bihar state.
-This village is known for social cultural activities like Durga Puja, Chhath, Kali Puja and Sarswati Puja.
+This village is known for social cultural activities like Durga Puja, Chhath, Kali Puja, Sarswati Puja and Chaurchan also known as Chauthchandra.
 The village is connected by State Highway No 75 from Darbhanga to Madhwapur.
 This village is only two kilometres far from the Indo-Nepal Border at Madhwapur in Madhubani district.
 During the festival of Vivah Panchami in Mithila, the processions of Ram Baraat coming from Ayodhya pass through the village of Basuki Bihari, while their journey to Janakpur.

+Chaudhary Tol - The residencial locality of the Dihi (early ancestors) of the village.